 All surpluses achieved will be used to increase future investments in our homes, services and neighbourhoods.
-This includes strengthening our reserves to support long-term financial sustainability and funding future investment in our housing stock and other fixed assets.

 Lender covenants are based on Onward Homes only as all external financing sits within the Association.
-Based on the tightest lender covenant interest cover (which measures the extent to which the surplus covers interest payments) is 314% in 2025 (2024: 351%).
-Gearing (which measures the level of indebtedness using the value for money metrics definition) is 25.3% (2024: 27.9%) as an additional £86m of revolving bank funding has been utilised to support the development programme.
+The tightest lender covenant, EBITDA interest cover (which measures the extent to which the surplus covers interest payments) is 314% in 2025 (2024: 351%).
+Gearing (which measures the level of indebtedness using the value for money metrics definition) is 30.9% (2024: 25.0%).
+Gearing has increased during the year as an additional net £86m of revolving bank funding has been utilised to support the development programme.
 These ratios remain comfortably within the levels permitted by funders' loan agreements and contribute to the Moody's' A1 rating.

 As part of the business plan process, Onward undertakes robust sensitivity and stress testing to understand the impact on covenants and other key financial metrics.
 These stress tests are set in conjunction with the Board to ensure that all possible scenarios are considered.
-The analysis shows that should any emergencies arise Onward has significant control over its expenditure to respond and mitigate any risk of a breach.
-We're also refining our data which will allow us to gain insights that guide our long-term planning and focus investments where they'll have the most impact and ensure we continue to use our resources effectively and as efficiently as possible.
+The analysis shows that should any emergencies arise the Association has significant control over its expenditure to respond and mitigate any risk of a breach.